fai-saarland/fd-action-policy-testing/README.md

- bias (FuzzingBias): Fuzzing bias (optional) filter (PoolFilter): Pool filter (optional). eval (Evaluator): Dead end heuristic (optional). novelty_statistics (int): Maximal arity for novelty statistics. max_pool_size (int): Maximal pool size. max_steps (int): Maximal number of fuzzing steps. penalize_policy_fails (bool): Uses a bias of infinity if the policy is known to fail on the state;only applied if policy is executed in bias computation
+ bias (FuzzingBias): Fuzzing bias (optional) filter (PoolFilter): Pool filter (optional). eval (Evaluator): Dead end heuristic (optional). novelty_statistics (int): Maximal arity for novelty_store statistics. max_pool_size (int): Maximal pool size. max_steps (int): Maximal number of fuzzing steps. penalize_policy_fails (bool): Uses a bias of infinity if the policy is known to fail on the state;only applied if policy is executed in bias computation